-In the 1950s, Ladybird’s What to Look for series launched with a playful look at spring and autumn.
-The season-inspired books were written by E.L.
-Grant Watson and illustrated by painter Charles Tunnicliffe, aiming to show children the changing events in the four seasons in the UK.
+In the 1950s, Ladybird’s What to Look for series launched with a playful, illustrative look at spring and autumn.
+The books – written by E.L.
+Grant Watson and illustrated by painter Charles Tunnicliffe – aimed to show children the changing events across the four seasons in the UK.
 Picture books provided entertainment and education; they also became a design classic.

 The series has now been revived for the first time in 60 years by Ladybird, Penguin’s design-led children’s imprint.
 But in those intervening years, plenty has changed in the UK.
 Urbanisation and climate change has shifted the natural landscape, and the population itself looks very different.